vb44/SiMpLE/README.md

 The motivation stems from reducing the complexity and configuration burden of localisation and mapping algorithms.

-The code is portable, easy to understand and modify.
+The code is portable, easy to understand, and modify.

-## Sample Results
-We perform among state-of-the-art LiDAR odometry methods with a simple and use case agnostic algorithm.

-**Add KITTI, MulRan, Saab, and Forest GIFs**

 ## Method
 The method has three steps and four configuration parameters displayed in green.